teunrensing/iot-RN2483/README.md

 This adjusted library is based on the original code from https://github.com/TheThingsNetwork/arduino-device-lib.git

 ## Installation
-1. Clone this repository to your Arduino libraries directory for full documentation, ór
+1. (Clone this repository to your Arduino libraries directory for full documentation).
-2. For just using the library, copy the TheThingsNetwork_IOT library in your /Arduino/libraries folder.
+2. For using the library, copy the 'TheThingsNetwork_IOT' library in your /Arduino/libraries folder.
 3. Include the library in your sketch as showed below.

 ```arduino